10 Beautiful Places In Florence That Make It Worth Visiting

 8. Uffizi Gallery

-It’s in Uffizi Gallery – the beautiful place in Florence housing more than 100,000 prints and drawings, paintings, antiques, and sculptures.
-It has the finest collection of Italian Renaissance art you will ever behold.
+Do you know where you can find most of them?
+It’s in Uffizi Gallery.
+It’s this magnificent museum is home to more than 100,000 prints and drawings, paintings, antiques, and sculptures, and boasts the finest collection of Italian Renaissance art you’ll ever see.

+You’ll find it nestled beside the Arno River and south of Palazzo Vecchio, and it’s conveniently located just a few steps away from this other must-see attraction in Florence.
 According to the official website of Uffizi, the artworks of the masters listed below are inside Uffizi Gallery:

 - Giotto